studentIvan/ES6-cool-frontend-build/README.md

 Probably you should install the babel and the webpack 2 global - please read the websites for more information.

-JS coding styleguide https://github.com/airbnb/javascript/
+JS coding styleguide https://github.com/airbnb/javascript/ You can configure supported browsers using https://github.com/ai/browserslist#queries and package.json